anoma/nspec/docs/node_architecture/basics.juvix.md

 };
 ```

-- **Enveloped Message**: A record consisting of a message packet and a sender
-  address.
+#### EnvelopedMessage

+An enveloped message consists of a possibly a sender address in case the sender
+wants to be identified, and a message packet.

 ```juvix
 type EnvelopedMessage (MessageType : Type) : Type :=